Nelson Mandela Center for Reconciliation

 There are no specific child care facilities at NMCR, but the staff here go above an beyond to make everyone's stay memorable and have lots of experience working with children.
 As an exclusive use property there is no age limit, but guides and lodge management have final decision on who can join in safari activities.
 Guest and guide safety is always the most important consideration.

 Accommodation at NMCR is on an all inclusive basis.
 Delicious meals are prepared fresh each day on site by the excellent team and can be served in a number of different settings.
-Just ask in advance if there are any special requests or dietary requirements so that the chef can tailor his menu accordingly.
+Just ask in advance if there are any special requests or dietary requirements so that the chef can his menu accordingly.

 Shambala Private Game Reserve offers visitors a wide variety of different safari activities: game drives, walking safaris, elephant back safaris, boat trips and fishing among them.
 Educational experiences with the conservation team are fascinating and there are opportunities to visit local schools and communities in the area.
 Just ask your consultant for more information.